-Global Connections is committed to protecting your privacy, keeping the data you share with us safe, and using it lawfully.
+Global Connections and MAP are committed to protecting your privacy, keeping the data you share with us safe, and using it lawfully.

 Collecting your data helps us to fulfil our aim of seeking to promote and develop mission across the world and within the church via the resources we share with you.